linode/docs/docs/platform/nodebalancer/nodebalancer-reference-guide.md

 ## NodeBalancer Settings

-Here you may adjust the NodeBalancer's display label, along with the 'Client Connection Throttle'.
-The connection throttle limits the number subsequent new connections from the same client IP address.
+Here you may adjust the NodeBalancer's display label, along with the 'Client Connection Throttle.'
+The connection throttle limits the number of  subsequent new connections from the same client IP address.

 ## Configuration